-- There is no universally effective treatment for palliative care patients due to different pathomechanisms.^{3,9} - Combinations of systemic and topical agents often provide the best relief.1 - Treatment evidence is stronger for systemic drug therapy than for topical

-- Treatment responses are very individual and cannot easily be predicted.10 - Medications inducing photosensitivity may exacerbate itching; these include: NSAIDS, diuretics, antineoplastics, ciprofloxin.11 - Address other associated cluster symptoms associated with pruritus including sleep, depression and pain. - A multi-disciplinary team approach is often essential.^{12,13} Difficult cases require consultation with other medical specialists, e.g., palliative physician and dermatologist.
+- There is no universally effective treatment for palliative care patients due to different pathomechanisms.^{3,9} - Combinations of systemic and topical agents often provide the best relief.1 - Treatment evidence is stronger for systemic drug therapy than for topical therapy; however, topicals have fewer adverse effects. - Treatment responses are very individual and cannot easily be predicted.
+10 - Medications inducing photosensitivity may exacerbate itching; these include: NSAIDS, diuretics, antineoplastics, ciprofloxin.11 - Address other associated cluster symptoms associated with pruritus including sleep, depression and pain. - A multi-disciplinary team approach is often essential.
+12,13 Difficult cases require consultation with other medical specialists, e.g., palliative physician and dermatologist.